smartdevicelink/sdl_evolution/proposals/0091-SDLScreen-SDLWindow-Projection.md

     return handled;
 }
 ```
-**Maintaining the list of focusable and selectable UI elements**
+**Focusable and selectable UI elements**
 SDLCarWindow interates the subviews of the VPM view and builds a list of focusable views.
-This list is sent to the core as SDLHapticData.
+This list is sent to the head unit as SDLHapticRectData.

 ```objc
 - (void)updateInterfaceLayout